 - Is there any evidence besides the complainant’s words that you’ve conveyed a threat?

 - Are there text messages, voicemails, emails containing the threats?

 - Are there any other witnesses who can corroborate the complainant’s story?

 Contact Top Rated New York Coercion Defense Attorneys

 If you or your loved one have had New York coercion charges filed against them, you need experienced top rated criminal defense attorneys.
-Contact us today for your free initial consultation.
+Please call us at 212-729-9494 or contact us today for your free initial consultation.